cxmplex/minibot/API.md

 - `EnableFlyingMode(enabled)`

 Enable/Disable flying mode of the character.
+You should use `MoveForward/MoveBackward` with `SetPitch()` like swimming to move around in the world when flying mode is on.

-(HINT: DO NOT enable flying while falling or you would get disconnected)
+HINT: DO NOT enable flying while falling or you would get disconnected.

 - `isFlying = IsFlyingModeEnabled()`